TypeStrong/typedoc-site/guides/doccomments.md

 ### `@internal`

 Marks the following code as internal.
-If the TypeScript `--stripInternal` compiler flag is passed, TypeDoc will not document the given code.
+If the `--excludeExternal` option is passed, TypeDoc will not document the given code.

 ```typescript
 /** @internal */